-Students who continue to experience behavioural issues, despite previous behavioural interventions, may be referred to the Sharing Panel to arrange a Managed Move placement at another school in the OAKS Collegiate. (see appendix 4)
+Students who continue to experience behavioural issues, despite previous behavioural interventions, may be referred to the Sharing Panel to arrange a Managed Move placement at another school in the OAKS Collegiate. (see appendix 4).
+A managed move a planned intervention and is used to initiate a process which leads to the transfer of a student to another mainstream school.

-This placement will be on a temporary basis, 6-12 weeks initially, with the view of the placement being made permanent if the student behaves and performs well during this time.
-They would, however, still officially remain on roll at Hillcrest until a decision was reached with the placement school to officially place the student on their roll.
+This student is expected to be taken on roll at the placement school within 12 weeks.
+However, with the agreement of the home, placement school and parents, the placement could be extended to 18 weeks if the student experiences any behaviour difficulties during the initial 12 weeks.
+The student would, however, still officially remain on roll at Hillcrest until a decision was reached with the placement school to officially place the student on their roll.